[C]ontainers—uniform boxes that can be easily moved between lorry, train and ship—have reshaped global trade over the past few decades. Why…?

 - As a consequence, ships could get bigger and more efficient while still spending less time in port.

 - As containers made inland distribution by train and lorry easier, ports became bigger and fewer in number.
 (In 1965 there were 11 loading ports in Europe; by 1970 there were three.)
 This, along with increased productivity, meant fewer dockworkers were needed, undermining their bargaining power and reducing the number of strikes.

-The bolded clause is wrong.
+The bolded phrase is wrong.
 The longshoremen unions have achieved incredible wages due to containerization.
 Harold Meyerson says that they are “this country’s best-paid blue-collar workers; many make more than $100,000 a year.”
 Although there are only a tenth as many people working the docks as in 1950, they are much more productive and their wages are incredible.
 Before containerization longshoremen got paid “$20 a day and all the Scotch you could carry home.”
-One of the previous benefits of the job was the Scotch and other goods that were routinely stolen from the docks.
+One of the benefits of the job had been the ease with which goods like Scotch could be routinely stolen from the open piles on the docks.